HexHive/MendelFuzz-Artifact/README.md

 best configuration, we don't provide a local reproduce.
 You can use the AFL++'s FuzzBench configuration for MendelFuzz to replicate the results.

+**Note**: In the public report, MendelFuzz don't have data for `proj4_proj_crs_to_crs_fuzzer`, which makes its `avg. score` looks worse.
+However, in that campaign all fuzzers failed to run the `proj4_proj_crs_to_crs_fuzzer` due to an Google cluster internal error.
+And all the fuzzer data of `proj4` are cached from another campaign (`2023-12-10-standard-cov`, which does not contain mendelfuzz so there are no cached data for mendelfuzz), that's why we exclude this program in the generated report and our paper.

 ### Reproduce the MAGMA

 Simply step to `magma/tools/captain` and run `./run.sh`